krystalan/K-SportsSum/README.md

     <br>
 </p>

+This repository contains data and code for the WSDM 2022 paper [*Knowledge Enhanced Sports Game Summarization*](https://arxiv.org/abs/2111.12535).

 In this work, we propose K-SportsSum dataset as well as the KES model.
 - K-SportsSum: It has 7854 sports game summarization samples together with a large-scale knowledge corpus containing information of 523 sports teams and 14k+ sports players.
 - KES: a NEW sports game summarization model based on mT5.